 Thanks you for signing up.
 Hope to see you at the festival!

-To celebrate the release of Litro’s latest annual World Series instalment, India (Translating India, guest edited by Shashi Tharoor) & South Korea, the 8th edition of the Litro World Series will shine it’s light on writers and voices across these two cultures.
+To celebrate the release of Litro’s latest annual World Series instalment, India (Translating India, guest edited by Shashi Tharoor) & South Korea, the 8th edition of the Litro Live! weekender will shine it’s light on writers and voices across these two cultures.

-This year’s instalment will bring together some of today’s celebrated writers and voices from South and South-East Asia, ranging from the pride of New India to the hidden voices of Korean women.
-For four days this Summer, we will take a fresh look at this fascinating region, focusing on India and South Korea, through the voice, and heart, of its people.
+This year’s instalment will bring together some of today’s celebrated writers and voices from India and South Korea, ranging from the pride of New India to the hidden voices of Korean women.
+We will take a fresh look at these two fascinating countries, through the voice, and heart, of its people.

 It is a festival that asks questions.
 How do we translate the Indian experience?
 How do we find the soul of Seoul?
 And what unites us, not divides us?
-We’ll be exploring these questions alongside established and emerging writers, translators, thinkers and academics, musicians and dancers.
-In this cross-cultural conversation, we will have dance performances from the likes of Poet & Dancer Tishani Doshi, a curation by The Bhavan Centre and special guest K POP musicians.
-We will also be joined by the world famous ZEE JLF at The British Library who will guest curate the Sunday program.
+We’ll be exploring these questions alongside established and emerging writers, translators, thinkers and academics, musicians and dancers all brought together for a weekend of cross-cultural conversations.

 Litro will be championing international writers and the rise of the female-led narrative as women take back the canon and write themselves into literary history.
 Confirmed contributors and speakers at the festival include Mary Lynn Bracht (White Chrysantheum), Suki Kim (The Interpreter), Krys Lee (How I Became a North Korean) and Tishani Doshi (Countries of the Body), Bae Suah (Recitation), Sadaf Saaz (Sari Reams), Sangeeta Bandyopadhyay (Abandon), Anjali Joseph (The Living) and many more.